 Example:

-1 Label 10 slider;min=0;max=50
+1 | Label | 10 | slider;min=0;max=50 |

 This example would create a slider titled Label with a default value of 10.
-Its UI string is slider;min=0;max=50, which tells Molnify to present this as a slider with a range of 0-50.
+Its UI string is slider;min=0;max=50

-The slider supports the following UI strings: slider (required), class, delta, dividerName, gridNum, hidden, JSOnChange, max, min, NOCALC, variable.
+The slider supports the following UI strings: slider (required), class, delta, dividerName, gridNum, hidden, JSOnChange, max, min, NOCALC, range, variable.

-A superuser cell will contain TRUE or FALSE, depending on if the signed in user is a superuser or not.
+, depending on if the signed in user is a superuser or not.

 The superuser supports the following UI strings: superuser (required).